oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/README.md

 - Set up Push Notification to send offer information to the user of the Cafe Supremo mobile applicaion and test Push Notification.
 In the lab, we are going to support Android to shorten the lab time even though Oracle MCS can support iOS and Windows, too.
 - Create custom REST APIs and code to build up a library of services for Cafe Supremo mobile application, java application to get offer request, microservices to get QR code, etc.
 - Track customer behaviors like "Offer Completion by users" using custom analytics report.
-- Finally, you will see end to end loyalty managment in "Putting All Together" section.

 ### Prerequisites ###
 - Bring your Android phone.